 Two main rivers flow through Bracknell Forest.
 The Cut is a tributary of the River Thames, which flows through the northern parishes.
-It is partly fed by the Bullbrook stream.
+It is partly fed by the Bullbrook stream and Blackmore Stream.
+Gormoor or Downmill Stream is mostly culverted but flows through the lakes at South Hill Park and Mill Pond, before flowing through a culvert and joining The Cut.
 The River Blackwater flows along the southern boundary of Sandhurst, partly fed by the Wish Stream.
-It is a tributary of the River Loddon.
+It is a tributary of the River Loddon, which is a chalk stream.
+Chalk streams are a special habitat, with nearly all the world's chalk streams found in England.
+As a tributary of the River Loddon, the water quality of the River Blackwater has an impact on the chalk stream habitats downstream.